flutter/flutter/docs/contributing/Style-guide-for-Flutter-repo.md

-TODOs should include the string TODO in all caps, followed by the GitHub username of the person with the best _context_ about the problem referenced by the TODO in parenthesis.
+TODOs should include the string TODO in all caps, followed by the GitHub username of the person with the best _context_ about the problem referenced by the TODO in parentheses.
 A TODO is not a commitment that the person referenced will fix the problem, it is intended to be the person with enough context to explain the problem.
 Thus, when you create a TODO, it is almost always your username that is given.